mrworf/photoframe/README.md

 # Power on/off?

-Photoframe listens to GPIO 26 to power off (and also power on).
+Photoframe listens to GPIO 26 (default, can be changed) to power off (and also power on).
 If you connect a switch between pin 37 (GPIO 26) and pin 39 (GND), you'll be able to do a graceful shutdown as well as power on.

 # How come you contact photoframe.sensenet.nu ???